How to: Number Rows Using the Create Index Operator

 In the first Hidden component, you'll store your Data Workflow's output.
 In the second, you'll store the index data.
 That way, you can display stored data and your new data in the same dashboard.

-1. Drag and drop 2 Hidden components onto your canvas, placing one after the other below your Initializer.
+1. Drag and drop two Hidden components onto your canvas, placing one after the other below your Initializer component.

-2. Enter the Property ID and Canvas Label Text as follows:
+2. In the Property ID and Canvas Label Text fields for each component, enter the following:

 Property ID